pinobatch/pently/docs/pentlyas.md

 map to 601.2 rows per minute, which is rounded to 601.
 A tempo that maps to more than 1500 rows per minute is forbidden because it would cause a row to be shorter than two frames.

+An optional note duration can be given before the tempo value.
+This causes the `tempo` command to convert the tempo value from notes of that duration per minute to beats per minute.
+For example, if the current beat is a quarter note, `tempo 8=192` converts 192 eighth notes per minute to 96 beats per minute.
+Dotted durations, such as `8.`, are valid here as well.
+Because it performs the conversion based on the current scale and time signature, the score should specify `time` and `scale` before a duration-scaled `tempo`.

 The **`at`** command waits for a `measure:beat:row` combination, where measures and beats are numbered from 1 and rows from 0, before